Updates

 Send 4,000 on Short-Term Mission Trips

-• 33 trips in 17 countries
+• Completed 33 trips across 17 countries with 409 mission participants.

 Reach the World

-• Southeast YouTube channel had 6.4 million views and added 2,800 subscribers
+• Southeast YouTube channel had 6.4 million views and added 2,800 subscribers.

-• Southeast Instagram account had 4.96 million views and added 6,500 followers
+• Southeast Instagram account had 4.96 million views and added 6,500 followers.

-• Pando content—which shares the Gospel with incarcerated persons—has been viewed 2.67 million times and added 22,727 subscribers
+• Pando content—which shares the Gospel with incarcerated persons—has been viewed 2.67 million times and added 22,727 subscribers.

 MOVE CLOSER